-Members of the NBER's on Development Economics Program Meeting met in Cambridge on November 30-December 1.
-Research Associates Esther Duflo of MIT, Joseph P. Kaboski of University of Notre Dame, Jeremy Magruder of University of California, Berkeley, Mark Rosenzweig, of Yale University, Christopher Woodruff of University of Oxford and Program Director Duncan Thomas of Duke University.
+Members of the NBER's Development Economics Program met in Cambridge on November 30-December 1.
+The meetin g was organized by Research Associates Esther Duflo of MIT, Joseph P. Kaboski of University of Notre Dame, Jeremy Magruder of University of California, Berkeley, Mark Rosenzweig of Yale University, Christopher Woodruff of University of Oxford and Program Director Duncan Thomas of Duke University.
 These researchers' papers were presented and discussed:

 Nicholas Ryan, Yale University and NBER

 Contract Enforcement and Productive Efficiency: Evidence from the Bidding and Renegotiation of Power Contracts in India

 Weak contract enforcement may reduce the efficiency of investment in developing countries.
 Ryan studies how contract enforcement affects efficiency in power procurement auctions covering the largest projects in India.
 Ryan gathers data on bidding and ex post contract renegotiation and find that the renegotiation of contracts in response to input cost shocks is widespread.
 Ryan uses a structural model of bidding in a scoring auction to characterize equilibrium bidding when bidders are heterogeneous both in cost and in the payments they expect after renegotiation.
 The model estimates show that winning bidders offer power below cost due to the expected value of later renegotiation.
 The model is used to simulate bidding with strict contract enforcement.
 With no renegotiation, equilibrium bids would rise to cover cost, but mark-ups relative to total contract value fall by more than half.
 Production costs decline modestly, due to projects being allocated to lower-cost bidders over those who expect larger payments in renegotiation.